 Through a partnership between Dowling Catholic High School (DCHS), Mercy College of Health Sciences, and Mercy Medical Center – Des Moines, Maroons in Health Science gives DCHS students a unique opportunity to explore the many fields of health science involved in the delivery of health care in the United States.
 Now in its fourth year, Maroons in Health Sciences program offers sophomores through seniors a year-long series of opportunities.

 Partnering with the state’s largest Catholic hospital and only Catholic health science college, students will receive unique opportunities to gain a better understanding of the mission-focus of careers in health science from leading healthcare experts and educators in our community.

 With the growing shortage of health care workers across a spectrum of roles and responsibilities, this partnership will help students to consider career fields ranging from the familiar (family practice physician, general surgeon, registered nurse, dietitian, pharmacist) to the relatively unknown (polysomnographic technologist, child life specialist, medical interpreter).
 Because of the unique nature of today’s health care environment, most major medical centers employ people in hundreds of unique job fields, to ensure that every aspect of patient care leads to the best outcomes possible.

 The program will focus on:

 Students must apply for admission to the program through our website.
-Students who participated in 2013-14 are invited to apply again for another year.
+Students who participated in the previous year are invited to apply again for another year.
 Gatherings will take place during scheduled times outside the regular school day hours.
 Presentation and panel discussions with experts from both the Medical Center and the College will also occur during seminar period.

 Students admitted to this program, who successfully complete mandatory federal and state compliance education will be given access to restricted areas within medical facilities in order to